rhyolight/CloudSonar/README.md

 I think [HTM](https://en.wikipedia.org/wiki/Hierarchical_temporal_memory) is the best for such a temporal pattern recognition/prediction.
 Actually, HTM Challenge by [NuPIC](http://numenta.org) inspired me to try this.

-So, let HTM produce an anomaly score for a current wait time, then, when the following conditions are met, a node to node server health is considered bad:
+So, let HTM produce an anomaly score for a current wait time, then, when the following conditions are met, a node to node server health is considered **needs-attention**:

 1. HTM raises an anomaly score higher than a given threshold
 2. PHI score is higher than a given threshold